Rusal: Company consolidation and expansion projects

 With Chinese aluminium demand growing due to rapid urbanization and industrialization, UC Rusal signed a joint venture agreement with China North Industries Corporation (NORINCO) in April 2012.
-Rusal also signed a memorandum of understanding with one of its main competitors, Shandong Xinfa Group, pertaining to the study of future potential cooperation areas, such as joint ventures.
+Rusal also signed a memorandum of understanding with one of its main competitors, Shandong Xinfa Group, on the study of future potential cooperation areas, such as joint ventures.

-March 2014 saw UC Rusal enter into a 50/50 share joint venture with Israeli automotive component manufacturer Omen High Pressure Die Casting to produce automotive components.
+In March 2014, UC Rusal entered into a 50/50 joint venture with Israeli automotive component manufacturer Omen High Pressure Die Casting to produce automotive components.

 Resulting from massive overcapacity in the aluminium market due to China increasing its output of primary aluminium, global aluminium prices fell in the years 2007 to 2013, leading Rusal to report a loss of US$3.2bn in 2014.
 The company asked creditors to agree to delay payments on part of its US$10bn net debt pile.
 In August that year, national and international lenders agreed to allow the restructuring of its debt.

 In November 2014, Vladislav Solovyov was appointed as Rusal's CEO, while Deripaska assumed the role of company president.

-In 2016, UC Rusal signed another joint venture agreement with a Chinese firm, Hebei Joy Sense Cable Co.
-(HJSC), to produce aluminium cable for electrical applications.
+In 2016, UC Rusal signed another joint venture agreement with Hebei Joy Sense Cable Co.
+(HJSC), a Chinese firm, to produce aluminum cable for electrical applications.

 In 2017, Rusal issued two Eurobonds to finance its debts.
 The first one, worth US$600 million, was issued in February, followed by a second one in April, worth US$500 million.
 Also in February, plans were announced to sell 10 billion yuan worth of seven-year onshore bonds to finance purchases in China, making Rusal the first foreign company to offer panda bonds on the Shanghai Stock Exchange.
 The company also agreed on a pre-export finance mechanism with international lenders worth US$1.7 billion for debt refinancing.

 In April 2017, Rusal signed a joint venture with Indian firm Runaya Metsource for producing aluminum paste and powder, with commercial activities set to commence in 2018.
+In 2021, the company's revenue amounted to 596 billion rubles.

 In April 2022, Rusal America Corporation was sold to former executives Brian Hesse and Andrey Donets and subsequently renamed PerenniAL.

+In October 2023, Rusal acquired a 30% stake in China's Hebei Wenfeng New Materials (HWNM) for 1.91 billion yuan ($261.6 million).